 When parents of infant participants are contacted about a specific study, they will be given the opportunity to ask questions about the procedure and about participation in general.
-If they express an interest in participating, an appointment will be made for a study visit, and written information (including the general information sheet), will be sent by post or email, prior to the testing session.
+If they express an interest in participating, an appointment will be made for a study visit, and written information (including the participant information sheet), will be sent by post or email, prior to the testing session.
 On arrival for the testing session, the Investigator Collecting Data will verbally review the testing procedure and parents will be given the opportunity to review the written information and ask questions prior to being asked to sign the consent form.
 Parents will also be verbally reminded that they may cease participation at any time, for any reason, without penalty.

 For some studies, parents may be given the option to allow data sharing of research data only, to promote data transparency and collaboration across labs.
-This will be presented as completely optional on the consent form.
+This will be presented as optional on the consent form.

-Both the Investigator Collecting Data and the parents of participants will sign, print their names and date the consent form.

-In the event that the parent did not receive the written information in a timely manner before coming for the testing session, consideration will be given to reading time and verbal description of the procedure to ensure that the parent is able to provide informed consent.
+Both the Investigator Collecting the Data and the parents of participants will sign, print their names and date the consent form.
+In the event that the parent did not receive the written information in a timely manner before coming to the testing session, consideration will be given to reading time and verbal description of the procedure to ensure that the parent is able to provide informed consent.

-Separate consent will always be sought from parents for use of the images and videos recorded during the testing sessions to illustrate lectures, training material or academic presentations and publications, as well as for any advertising or other public use.
-Without this additional consent, only anonymous data may be presented outside the group of study-approved researchers in the BabyLab.
-This includes training videos for 'offline scoring' for new researchers whose CUREC status and DBS check are pending.
+While it can be useful to illustrate lectures with still-frames or videos of infants, as well as for advertising or other public use, these materials are classified as 'potentially identifiable', and separate consent must be sought from parents for use of these materials.
+Without this additional consent, only fully anonymous data may be presented to people other than approved researchers in the Oxford BabyLab.
+This includes use of such images in training videos for 'offline scoring' for new researchers whose CUREC status and DBS check are pending.